 Guess what?
 This is not good for our relationships!

-In fact, research has found that when it happens a lot it creates a sense of disconnection which can be as damaging as arguing a lot or having an affair.
+In fact, research has found that – when it happens a lot – it creates a sense of disconnection which can be as damaging as frequent arguing or even an affair.

 If you do one thing to improve your relationship, start with this: be more responsive.